obsidian-level-maker/Obsidian/source_files/fltk/README.Wayland.txt

 - libwayland-dev
 - wayland-protocols
 - libxkbcommon-dev
-- libxinerama-dev
+- libxinerama-dev <== except if option FLTK_BACKEND_X11=off is used
 - libdbus-1-dev   <== recommended to query current cursor theme
 - libglew-dev     <== necessary to use OpenGL version 3 or above
 - cmake           <== if you plan to build with CMake
 - cmake-qt-gui    <== if you plan to use the GUI of CMake
+- libdecor-0-dev  <== recommended if available and if in version ≥ 0.2.0
+- libgtk-3-dev    <== highly recommended if libdecor-0-dev is not installed

 These packages allow to run FLTK apps under the Gnome-Wayland desktop:
 - gnome-core
-- libgtk-3-dev   <== highly recommended, gives windows a Gnome-style titlebar
-- libdecor-0-dev and libdecor-0-plugin-1-gtk in versions ≥ 0.2.0
-                 <== Recommended if available for the Linux version in use,
-                 <== FLTK uses a bundled copy of these packages otherwise.
+- libdecor-0-plugin-1-gtk <== install if libdecor-0-dev is installed

 These packages allow to run FLTK apps under the KDE/Plasma-Wayland desktop:
 - kde-plasma-desktop